code-computerlove/gulp-performance-budget/README.md

 * All images types will be grouped under the key "image"
 * All font types will be grouped under the key "fonts"
+* Maps and ico files will be ignored

 SVG's are determined based on the "font-face" attribute being present.
 If not present it will be grouped under the images key.